 Having a housemate during retirement can free up money for a better standard of living.

 Housing is one of the biggest expenses retirees face, according to a 2019 report from the Employee Benefit Research Institute (EBRI).
-As a result, many older adults open their home to a roommate to help cut monthly housing costs and other expenses.
+As a result, many older adults open their homes to a roommate to help cut monthly housing costs and other expenses.

 Cohabitating after you retire can save money, and some people love the company, but not everyone is cut out for living with a roommate.

-Click or swipe for 8 pros and cons of having a roommate in retirement.
+Below are eight pros and cons of having a roommate in retirement.

 Click here to sign up for our free financial education email course.